steemlua/utopian-api/README.md

 	This project is a wrapper of Utopian APIs.
 It provides an easy way to use Utopian APIs for Lua developers.
 	The current implementation is a wrapper of Utopian API and the returned values are all in JSON.

-	Next release will be focus on the output friendly for lua developers:
+	Next release will be focus on making the lua developer's life easy:
 	1) Convert the JSON string to lua table etc.
 	2) Add some utilities function, for example check if given user is a sponsors/moderators

-#### Dependence:
+#### Dependences:

+	libcurl 7.54
-	libcurl 7.54, lua5.3
+	lua5.3

 #### Compile: